FachiHD/TruthTableCreator/README.md

 This script contains a discord bot which can be run by passing a token.
 Currently two commands are supported [solve](src/bot.py) and [clear_cache](src/bot.py).
 The first parses a given string and sends the truth table in the channel.
 Should the message be over 2000 which is the discord message character limit the truth table will be send in a file.
-Because the bot also supports the caching of truth tables for performance reasons there exists [clear_cache](src/bot.py) which clears the internal cache.
+Because the bot also supports the caching of truth tables for performance reasons there exists the [clear_cache](src/bot.py) command which clears the internal cache and can only be used by the owner of the bot.
+To become owner you have to edit the `owner_id` parameter in the client initizaltion line

 The cache works by first pre-processing the statement and then calculating its hash and afterwards checking if that hash has been saved in [cached](src/cached).

+# GitHub
+Currently all